AugurProject/augur-app/README.md

 If neither of these options are specified, the node could still be functional.
 See [this parity documentation](https://wiki.parity.io/FAQ#what-does-paritys-command-line-output-mean) for help determining if your Parity node is ready to answer historic requests.
 [Parity Issue #7411](https://github.com/paritytech/parity-ethereum/issues/7411)

 ## Ledger Hardware Wallet <a name="ledger"></a>

-### Key Derivation Path: <a name="path"></a>

-Augur derives Ledger account addresses using the [BIP0044 standard](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), or the `m/44'/60'/0'/0` key derivation path.
-Commonly used client-side wallets such as MyCrypto and MyEtherWallet, and the Ledger ETH App, use the "non-standard" key derivation path `m/44'/60'/0'`.
-To access the address Augur derives for you on MyCrypto, MyEtherWallet, and the Ledger ETH App, you must change your key derivation path to `m/44'/60'/0'/0` (BIP0044).
-[Reference](https://github.com/ethereum/EIPs/issues/84#issuecomment-292324521).

 ### Local SSL Cert: <a name="ssl"></a>